-This is seen in his fifteen books Epigrams, a collections of thumbnail sketches of various men, women and customs, providing a very valuable resource for details of common life in Rome during the Flavian period.
+This is seen in Martial's fifteen books Epigrams, a collections of thumbnail sketches of various men, women and customs, providing a very valuable resource for details of common life in Rome during the Flavian period.

-For these works he is said to be the father of the modern epigram.
+For these works, Martial is said to be the father of the modern epigram.
 He also wrote On the Spectacles to celebrate the Colosseum.

-Did you know...?
+Did you know...